Creating a New Node

 /home folder be the largest filesystem.
 You may want to change to use

-- Total Disk Space: the totaly amount of ram the Node should be able to allocate automatically.
+- Total Disk Space: the total amount of disk space the node should be able to allocate automatically.

 - Disk Overallocate: works the same way as memory overallocation.